 Blood pressure and potassium

-Generally people with high blood pressure are advised to increase their potassium intake through their diet.
+Generally, people with high blood pressure should increase their potassium intake through their diet.
 However, this recommendation may not apply to some people, such as people whose kidneys don’t function normally or who are taking certain medicines.
 Ask your doctor for more information.

 Other things you can do

 - Limit alcohol intake to no more than two drinks a day (men) or one drink a day (women)

 - Your doctor

 - Your local community health centre

 - Heart Foundation Health Information Service Tel.
 1300 36 27 87

 - Quitline Tel.
 13 7848 – for information on quitting smoking

 - Medicines Line (Australia) Tel.
 1300 MEDICINE (1300 633 424) – for information on prescription, over-the-counter and complementary medicines